MP568C USER MANUAL

 The behaviour of Colours may vary depending on settings and configuration.
 Colour Modules from a different manufacturer may behave differently when compared to HRK Colour Modules.
 All HRK Colour Modules are compatible with DIYRE Colour Module Format.

-THE FIRST USE OF MP568C – IMPORTANT!
+THE FIRST USE OF MP568C – follow this procedure step-by-step!

 1. Set the GAIN Knob to a minimum (max left)

-2. Set the OUTPUT level knob to maximum (max right)
+2. Set the OUTPUT level knob to maximum (max right) – Default Position

 3. Disengage all Colour Modules – Switch C1 and C2 toggle positioned downwards.